-This is a free size pattern to make a simple top a newborn baby can wear during the first few weeks of his/her life, when the baby need some soft and simple clothing against the cut umbilical cord.
+This is a free-size pattern to make a simple top a newborn baby can wear during the first few weeks of his/her life when the baby needs some soft and simple clothing against the cut umbilical cord.

-If you want to sew gifts for your ‘soon-to-be-a-mother’ friend or cousin or neighbor this is a welcome gift as most of the clothing available are too large for the teeny weeny newborn babies or too restrictive or difficult to put on or take off or harsh on the baby skin.
+If you want to sew gifts for your ‘soon-to-be-a-mother’ friend or cousin or neighbor this is a welcome gift as most of the clothing available is too large for the teeny weeny newborn babies or too restrictive or difficult to put on or take off or harsh on the baby skin.

-The top has back opening with two ties in the back and it can be put on the baby by simply slipping the hands through the armholes of the top; You just need to tilt the baby slightly to tie the back ties.
+The top has a back opening with two ties in the back and it can be put on the baby by simply slipping the hands through the armholes of the top; You just need to tilt the baby slightly to tie the back ties.
 No velcro or snaps which may irritate the newborn baby skin.
 Simply soft cotton cloth against his soft skin.

 This top is strictly not for babies who move around and begins to grab things with their hands.
 As the top ties on the back with straps and the baby may get hold of the straps as he begins to move, it may prove to be dangerous.
 But for the two, three weeks or so when the movement is less, this is a nice clothing to be included in your list of baby essentials.